-Camp to the Slide – Cornell
+Camp to the Slide – Cornell Col

-Leaving camp at about 8 am we set out for the bushwhack point.
-Crossing back over the river and picking up the strong herd-path we followed it to the traditional bushwhack point where two tributaries enter the river.
+Leaving camp at about 8 AM, we set out for the bushwhack point.
+Crossing back over the river and picking up the strong herd-path, we followed it to the traditional bushwhack point where two tributaries enter the river.
 They are easy to identify as they are only .05 miles apart.
 You will also find a fire ring between the streams.
 People have camped here, but it is not legal as it is too close to the water.

-We chose to climb along the west stream picking our way up the steep slopes.
-At one point we reached an area of blow-down which was fairly easy to get through.
+We chose to climb along the west stream, picking our way up the steep slopes.
+At one point, we reached an area of blow-down, which was reasonably easy to get through.
 Take some time and explore this area of devastation.
 It’s part of nature’s beauty.
-At about 3000′ elevation, the stream fell deeper into the valley and we stayed above it on a line to the summit of Balsam Cap.
+At about 3000′ elevation, the stream fell deeper into the valley, and we stayed above it on a line to the summit of Balsam Cap.

 Balsam Cap to Friday

 From this point, it is an easy climb to the summit.
 You will find many herd paths crisscrossing the summit.
-To find the 3500 canister work toward the eastern side of the summit cone.
+To find the 3500 canister, work toward the eastern side of the summit cone.
 Stay away from the “true” summit as you will not find the canister there.
 At the canister, you will be greeted with a great view looking NE.

-I think my son took in the view in for about 1 second and then headed for the canister to make his last sign-in for his 3500 quest.
+I think my son took the view in for about one second and then headed for the canister to make his last sign-in for his 3500 quest.
 He finished on Friday on a Friday.
-I sat and watched as he wrote in the notebook and then simply rested on his backpack with his eyes closed and a gentle smile on his face as if to say “life’s good” and a job well-done.
+I sat and watched as he wrote in the notebook and then rested on his backpack with his eyes closed and a gentle smile on his face as if to say “life’s good” and a job well-done.

 For me, it was the wonderful experience of having walked the Catskills with him.
-Memories came flooding back of the boy who was young and unsure on the trail and seeing a man who hikes with such strength, confidence and wisdom.
+Memories came flooding back of the boy who was young and unsure on the trail and seeing a man who hikes with such strength, confidence, and wisdom.
 Our 3500 adventure had come to its finish.
-But our adventure on this day had not ended we still needed to cross to Cornell and get to our second night camp at our favorite Catskill camping spot.
+But our adventure on this day had not ended; we still needed to cross to Cornell and get to our second night camp at our favorite Catskill camping spot.

 Friday to Cornell Mountain

 Not all Catskill peaks have names.
-Some are considered sub-peaks of others, bumps on ridges or simply have not been named.
-Some names seem to multiply as I have found it interesting how many peaks have the name Balsam in it.
-I also wonder why no mountain in the Catskills is named after Arnold Henry Guyot who mapped and measured most of this region?
+Some are considered sub-peaks of others, bumps on ridges, or have not been named.
+Some names seem to multiply as I have found it interesting how many peaks have the name Balsam in them.
+I wonder why no mountain in the Catskills is named after Arnold Henry Guyot, who mapped and measured most of this region?

 The trip between Friday and Dink is unlike Balsam Cap and Friday.
 The way is without any aid of a strong herd-path.
 You’ll fight for your ground.
-This place is covered with thick undergrowth, tightly growing trees competing for sunlight and you’ll encounter rock ledges on the descent and ascent to the next destination, the ridge and Burrough’s Range Trail on Cornell Mountain.
+This place is covered with thick undergrowth, tightly growing trees competing for sunlight, and you’ll encounter rock ledges on the descent and ascent to the next destination, the ridge and Burrough’s Range Trail on Cornell Mountain.

-Any thoughts of the trail-side walk coming are quickly diminished as we reach theto find another section of spruce so dense it forces us below the making it a bit easier to travel through, but also adding more elevation gain.
+Any thoughts of the trail-side walk coming are quickly diminished as we reach the col to find another section of spruce so dense it forces us below the col, making it a bit easier to travel through but also adding more elevation gain.
 As one hikes in this place, keep in mind this section of the Catskills holds one of the largest Red Spruce populations.

-From Dink to Cornell we attempt to pick our way on a contour line to minimize elevation change.
+From Dink to Cornell, we attempt to pick our way on a contour line to minimize elevation change.
 Mother nature once again has other ideas.
 Red Spruce pushes us around like a bully on a playground.
 However, we only lose a bit of elevation and find that we can move around and over ledges that guard Cornell with relative ease.
-At about 4 pm we see a strip of light, upon reaching it’s source, we find a trail marker.
-We drop packs and sit resting knowing we have no more forest to push through.
+At about 4 PM, we see a strip of light; upon reaching its source, we find a trail marker.
+We drop packs and sit resting, knowing we have no more forest to push through.

 Campsite to Slide Mountain Trailhead

 Slide Mountain is the highest peak in the Catskills at 4,180′, but some data indicates it is topping out at 4,200′.
 Not big by many standards, but not small either.
-Slide is the highest point between the Green Mountains of Vermont and the Mountains of West Virginia.
-It is taller than 17 of the Adirondack 46 high peaks.
+Slide is the highest point between the Green Mountains of Vermont and the Mountains of West Virginia and is taller than 17 of the Adirondack 46 high peaks.
 Slide would rank 3rd among the peaks of the Green Mountains in Vermont, 5th in Maine, and 32nd among the White Mountain Four Thousand Footers.
 Even though Slide is not a giant, it is also not insignificant.

-What is significant about Slide is it’s north face and the climb to the summit.
+What is significant about Slide is its north face and the climb to the summit.
 The 900+ foot climb in less than a mile will not disappoint!
-Views, steep trail, ledge climbing, stairs, and one of the best springs in the Catskills will provide a strenuous but delightful journey to the Catskills highest point.
+Views, steep trail, ledge climbing, stairs, and one of the best springs in the Catskills will provide a strenuous but delightful journey to the Catskill’s highest point.

-As we climbed we meet hikers enjoying views.
-We reached the spring, resupplied water and headed for the view ledge on Slide.
+As we climbed, we meet hikers enjoying views.
+We reached the spring, resupplied water, and headed for the view ledge on Slide.